Veganism is becoming increasingly popular.

-In the past few years, several celebrities have gone vegan, and a growing number of vegan products have appeared in stores.
+In the past few years, several celebrities have gone vegan, and a wealth of vegan products have appeared in stores.

-The term “vegan” was coined in 1944 by a small group of vegetarians who broke away from the Leicester Vegetarian Society to form the Vegan Society.
+The term “vegan” was coined in 1944 by a small group of vegetarians who broke away from the Leicester Vegetarian Society in England to form the Vegan Society.

-These people chose not to consume dairy, eggs or any other products of animal origin, in addition to not eating meat like the vegetarians.
+They chose not to consume dairy, eggs, or any other products of animal origin, in addition to refraining from meat, as do vegetarians.

-The term vegan was chosen by combining the first and last letters of the word vegetarian.
-Veganism was originally defined as "the principle of emancipation of animals from exploitation by man."
+The term “vegan” was chosen by combining the first and last letters of “vegetarian.”

-Veganism is currently defined as a way of living that attempts to exclude all forms of animal exploitation and cruelty, be it for food, clothing or any other purpose.
+Veganism is currently defined as a way of living that attempts to exclude all forms of animal exploitation and cruelty, be it from food, clothing, or any other purpose.

-Bottom Line: Veganism is a way of eating and living that excludes the exploitation of and cruelty to animals as much as possible.
+SUMMARY Veganism is a lifestyle that excludes all animal products and attempts to limit the exploitation of animals as much as possible.

-Vegans generally choose to avoid consuming animal products for one or more of the following reasons.
+Vegans generally choose to avoid animal products for one or more of the following reasons.